strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 </ApiCall>

 ### Update all the stages of a workflow

-This endpoint updates all the stages of a specific review workflow based on the provided `workflow_id`.
-It can be used to change the order, remove, create, and update the stages of a workflow.
-The request body should contain an array of objects, where each object represents a stage and its properties.
+The `/stages` endpoint can be used to update all the stages of a specific review workflow based on the provided `workflow_id`.
+Use it to change the order, remove, create, and update the stages of a workflow.
+The request body must contain an array of objects, where each object represents a stage and its properties.

-When updating a stage, make sure to include the stage's `id` in the object to indicate which stage to update.
-If the `id` is not provided, a new stage will be created.
+Using this endpoint you can:

+- Update an existing stage by including the stage's `id` in the object.
+- Create a new stage if no stage `id` is provided.
-If you want to remove a stage, simply omit it from the request body.
+- Remove a stage by omitting the stage from the request body.

 <ApiCall>